* Euro zone yields dive after regional PMIs

-Germany's 10-year Bund yield, the benchmark for the bloc, fell to a 10-week low of 0.52 percent, down 7 basis points on the day.
-It was set for its biggest one-day fall since December 2016.
+Germany's 10-year Bund yield, the benchmark for the bloc, fell to a two-month low of 0.549 percent, down 4.5 basis points on the day.

 News that Germany will cut its debt issue plans for the second quarter by 2 billion euros because of a surge in tax revenue added to downward pressure on German yields.

-German five-year yields fell to a six-week low of minus 0.057 percent at one stage, while 30-year Bund yields hit their lowest since December 2017 at 1.17 percent and were set for the biggest one-day fall in a month.
+German five-year yields fell to a six-week low of minus 0.057 percent, while 30-year Bunds hit their lowest since December 2017 at 1.181 percent and were set for the biggest one-day fall in a month.

 The bloc's economic boom had already paused in February as rising prices left a mark; worrying for a European Central Bank looking to move away from ultra-loose monetary policy.

 Spain's 10-year yield hit a 16-month low of 1.292 percent, down 4 bps on the day, while Italy's 10-year bond hit a two-month low of 1.887 percent.

 "To some extent the market was expecting a hawkish Fed but did not get a signal for a fourth rate hike this year," said Orlando Green, European fixed-income strategist at Credit Agricole.